Security objectives

 Trust model

 Enigm treats trust as contextual and bounded.
-A valid account session in Enigm App does not automatically imply device trust, administrative authorization, network-policy eligibility, or OTA eligibility.
+A valid account session in Enigm App does not automatically imply Device Trust, administrative authorization, network-policy eligibility, or OTA Eligibility.
 Trust decisions should consider:- Actor identity

 - Enigm OS trust state